List of Caloplaca species

 This is a list of species in the lichen genus Caloplaca.
 Although there were estimated to be more than 500 species in 2008, the family Teloschistaceae has undergone major revisions since then.
 Several molecular phylogenetic studies have been published that have established a phylogenetic framework to more appropriately classify lichens that were previously grouped in Caloplaca.
-As of December 2023, Species Fungorum accepts 202 species of Caloplaca.
+As of December 2023, Species Fungorum (in the Catalogue of Life) accepts 173 species of Caloplaca.